 - Exclude bouncers visitors by tracking only those who have spent a certain amount of time on your site

-- Conduct remarketing and retargeting campaigns
+- Run remarketing and retargeting campaigns

 How to test if Facebook Pixel works on your website

-For this step, you need to download the Chrome extension Facebook Pixel Helper and install it in your browser.
+You'll need to download the Chrome extension Facebook Pixel Helper and install it in your browser.
 Unfortunately, this plugin is not available for other browsers, but it should work for Chrome-based browsers like Microsoft Edge and Google Chrome.

-GDPR, CCPA and data protection
+GDPR, CCPA and data privacy

 - The General Data Protection Regulation (GDPR) is a European law that governs how companies use, share, and protect the privacy and personal data of all EU residents in transactions within EU member states.